 Covid-19, the environment and us

-Covid-19 is storming our human consciousness, and I hope its impact will not be forgotten.
-The environment will need conscious consideration even after we move beyond this virus which is having a positive impact on nature.
+Covid-19 is storming our consciousness, and its impact will not be forgotten.
+The environment has a break, as this virus has a positive impact on nature.

 The high impact of full-time work